About

 The Long Story

-2018 highlights includes live collaborations with guitarists Kurt Rosenwinkel in the UK and Jesse van Ruller in Europe.
-He visited China twice with his 'Tapes & Drums' show, which features solo improvised drums alongside a taped Mandarin account of his experiences in China in 2017.
-He carried out a residency in New York funded by the Jerwood Foundation during which he recorded citizens of the city's thoughts on change.
-These tape recordings were used for 'Tapes & Drums, New York' which David filmed for YouTube and also performed live.
-Following this, David was commissioned by Falcarragh Winter Jazz Festival in Donegal to created an Irish language edition of 'Tapes & Drums'.
-Titled 'Tapes & Drums as Gaeilge', it featured poems written by local children on the theme of home.
-Between August 2018 and summer 2019 David performed 80 dates bringing jazz to new Irish audiences, including many remote island communities.
-This work has led to the growth of Jazzlife Alliance, a new arts charity under David's artistic direction.
+2018 to 2020 included live collaborations with guitarists Kurt Rosenwinkel in the UK and Jesse van Ruller in Europe.
+He visited China twice with his 'Tapes & Drums, China' show, which features solo improvised drums alongside a taped Mandarin account of his experiences in China in 2017.
+He carried out a residency in New York funded by the Jerwood Foundation during which he recorded citizens of the city's thoughts on change for the live project 'Tapes & Drums, New York'.
+David also performned in Egypt, Lebanon, Israel, Thailand, Vietnam, Malaysia, Singapore and Jamaica, and brought jazz to new Irish audiences with over 80 rural performances, including many remote island communities.
+This work led to the development of Jazzlife Alliance, a charity founded under David's artistic direction.

-From November 2019 until the arrival of Covid-19 he performed in Egypt, Lebanon, Israel, Thailand, Vietnam, Malaysia, Singapore and Jamaica.
 During lockdown, David collaborated with film great Liam Neeson in a much-publicised reimagining of Van Morrison's 'On Hyndford Street', as part of Hot Press magazine's celebration of the music legend at 75.